-By prioritizing ACP enrollment and encouraging ISPs to offer low-cost subscriptions to qualifying Covered Populations the DOD is ensuring low-income individuals can afford a Broadband internet subscription.
-The DOD also has plans to support universal one-to-one programs in the K-12 public school system to ensure children in low-income households have access to devices.
+By prioritizing ACP enrollment and encouraging ISPs to offer low-cost subscriptions to qualifying covered populations the DOD is ensuring low-income individuals can afford a Broadband internet subscription.
+The DOD also has plans to support universal one-to-one programs in the K-12 public school system to ensure children in low-income households do not lack access to devices.